wezm/wezm.net/content/technical/2019/03/cross-compile-freebsd-rust-binary-with-docker.md

 machines.
 This post describes how it works and how to add it to your own Rust project.

+**Update 27 March 2019:** Stephan Jaekel pointed out [on Twitter][cross-twitter] that [cross] supports a variety of OSes including FreeBSD, NetBSD, Solaris, and more.
+I have used cross for embedded projects but didn't think to use it for non-embedded ones.
+Nonetheless the process described in this post was still educational for me but I would recommend using cross instead.

 I started with [Sandvine's freebsd-cross-build][freebsd-cross-upstream] repo.
 Which builds a Docker image with a cross-compiler that targets FreeBSD.
 I made a few updates and improvements to it: